 Fix or Disclose Any Major Issues

-When it comes to more significant repairs, it is always a challenge: Do you fix things that are wrong or just let the perspective buyer know that something is going to need repair?
+When it comes to more significant repairs, it is always a challenge: Do you fix things that are wrong or just let the prospective buyer know that something is going to need repair?
 “As a general rule, it is better to get a written estimate on the cost of the repairs than spend the money and hope to get more for your car,” Paul says.
 “An example is a car that will need four tires in the near future.
 Replacing the tires on an SUV could cost $600-$800 and chances are you won’t get $800 more for the vehicle when you sell it.”

 In states with vehicle inspection, selling a car with maintenance issues that will prevent the new buyer from passing a state inspection is a problem.
 You could be in violation of your state’s lemon law.